mvolkmann/blog/src/nushell.md

 ls | where type == Dir | sort-by -r size | reject type

 # Output processes using more than 5% of a CPU
-# sorted on the usage in reverse order.
+# sorted on CPU usage in reverse order.
 ps | where cpu > 5 | sort-by -r cpu

 # Output information about the current machine